Understanding Electrolytic Cells

 Electrolysis of Water

-The electrolysis of water produces hydrogen and oxygen gases.
+The electrolysis of water produces hydrogen gas at the cathode and oxygen gas at the anode.
 This experiment demonstrates the basic principles of electrolysis and the production of gases.
+The balanced equation is: 2H₂O(l) → 2H₂(g) + O₂(g)

 Electroplating

-Electroplating involves the deposition of a metal layer on a surface using electrolysis.
+Electroplating involves the deposition of a metal layer onto a conductive surface using electrolysis.
 It is used in various applications, including corrosion protection and decorative purposes.
+For example, plating copper onto steel.

 Electrolysis of Molten Salts

-Electrolysis of molten salts can produce various metals, such as aluminum and sodium.
+Electrolysis of molten salts (without water) can produce various metals, such as aluminum and sodium.
 These processes are essential for the industrial production of many materials.
+For example, the Hall-Héroult process for aluminum production.

 Data Analysis